Chapter 7 Guided Practice Problems

 Returning to the above example, let’s say 7 ounces of rare earth metal are put into production this period, the journal entry will include a credit to direct materials of $560 (standard price of $80 times actual quantity used of seven).

 Debit to WIP is based on full standard cost.
 Let’s say the standard quantity is actually 6 ounces, that is, given the number of finished goods units produced, the budget would predict that the company use six ounces.
-Debit to WIP is $480 (standard price of $80 times actual quantity used of 6).
+Debit to WIP is $480 (standard price of $80 times standard quantity used of 6).

 The difference between the two goes to the direct materials quantity variance.
 That line of the journal entry is a debit, meaning the variance is unfavorable.